nikitadyumin/rstore/README.md

 ## Composability

-Stores themselves can be combined:
+As stores are Observables, they can be used as sources of changes:

 ```javascript
 // store 1 (counter from the previous example)
 const counter1 = store(0);